History & Founder

 Since it was first offered in 1972, the original Grantsmanship Training Program has been continually updated and remains the standard in the field.
 Today the Center offers six additional training programs: Essential Grant Skills, Competing for Federal Grants, Grant Management Essentials, Designing Programs to Achieve Results, Social Enterprise for Nonprofits, and Research Proposal Workshop.
 View our archive of past trainings.

 Throughout its history, The Grantsmanship Center has provided valuable publications for grantseekers.
 The Center’s Program Planning & Proposal Writing model, published in 1973, has been adopted by foundations, government agencies, and nonprofits throughout the world.
 It is the enduring standard in the field and the basis for most other training and writing on this subject.
 With over a million copies in print, it is the most widely read publication in nonprofit history.

 The Grantsmanship Center News was published in hard-copy print format between 1973-2005 (reformatted as Grantsmanship Center Magazine from 1992-2005) and reached over 200,000 nonprofit and government agencies at its peak.
 These periodicals "paved the way for the journalists who today scrutinize charities and foundations with growing sophistication and skepticism," according to The Chronicle of Philanthropy.
 Archives of the The Grantsmanship Center News are now available at the Library of Congress.
-The Grantsmanship Center News continues to live on in a digital format offering a vast array articles availabe on this website under "Resources."
+The Grantsmanship Center News continues to live on in a digital format offering a vast array articles archived on this website under "Resources."